10/1/2016

 I figured a sort-of boat trailer was the best way to go and sketched up an idea that had a rail that would channel the model onto it.
 The more I looked at it the more it looked like too much, so I threw together a 3D model so I could play with it a bit.
 It would be heavy, I guessed 20 to 30 pounds by itself, even with the long handle replaced with a wood closet pole.

 Since I only needed supports to keep the model upright, I redesigned the cart to that end.
-A couple of diagonal brace to keep the alxe from twisting, and this was looking like a good idea.
+A couple of diagonal braces to keep the axle from twisting, and this was getting to look like a good idea!
 The bed frame has threaded feet with about 2" of adjustment that I think I can use on the ends of the supports so I can adjust their angle and their height and be able to use the one cart for Constellation and Macedonian.

 Previous Page | Top | Next Page